adeolaoj/portfolio-chatbot/README.md

 # Portfolio Chatbot (Terminal Version)

 ## 💬 Description
 This is a terminal-based version of the chatbot featured on my portfolio website.
 You can interact with it by asking about my skills, projects, fun facts, and more.
+Note: the main branch has the outdated model.
+The most recently updated trained model is in the **master branch.**

 ## 🛠️ Technical Details
 - **Natural Language Processing**: User input is tokenized, stemmed (using NLTK's PorterStemmer), and converted into a bag-of-words vector.